bdi2357/bdi2357/README.md

 ![This is an image](https://github.com/bdi2357/bdi2357/blob/main/ET1.png)

 # 🕺🏼 Hi, friend!
 Pleased to meet you.
-Chances are, I've either directed you here, or you've been spelunking through my [website, open-source projects, and talks] in which case, welcome!  and ![let me know if you have any questions]
-(mailto:itaybd@gmail.com) Looking forward to working with you!
+Chances are, I've either directed you here, or you've been spelunking through my [website, open-source projects, and talks] in which case, welcome!  and [let me know if you have any questions](mailto:itaybd@gmail.com) Looking forward to working with you!